zuqq/record/README.md

 [![Build Status](https://travis-ci.com/zuqq/record.svg?branch=master)](https://travis-ci.com/zuqq/record)

-An implementation of the git object model.
+An implementation of the Git object model.
 As it uses POSIX file permissions, it's unlikely to work on Windows.

 ## Usage

-Note that record doesn't use an index, so you can only commit your entire working directory at once.
+Note that Record doesn't use an index, so you can only commit your entire working directory at once.

 **Example**: